ekkinox/yai/README.md

 ## What is Yo ?

-Yo is an assistant for your terminal, using [OpenAI ChatGPT](https://chat.openai.com/) to build and run commands for you.
-You just need to describe them in your everyday language, Yo will take care or the rest.
+`Yo` is an assistant for your terminal, using [OpenAI ChatGPT](https://chat.openai.com/) to build and run commands for you.
+You just need to describe them in your everyday language, it will take care or the rest.

 You have any questions on random topics in mind?
-You can also ask Yo, and get the power of AI without leaving /home.
+You can also ask `Yo`, and get the power of AI without leaving `/home`.

 It is already aware of your:
 - operating system & distribution